sophieM03/git-workshop/README.md

 This command can be used even if there is no actual staged modifications, in order to modify the previous commit message.

-## Push it to origin and create a pull request
+## Push to origin and create a pull request

 1. Analyze what `git status` tells you.